BrainerdAreaAmateurRadioClub/legendary-goggles/README.md

 - TNC (TNC-Pi, Dire Wolf, KPC TNC, Kenwood D710)
 - How will I send APRS information to the transceiver?

-The simplest weather information that you can gather with a Personal Weather Station (PWS) are readings like temperature and relative humidity.
-More advanced units add items such as barometric pressure, wind speed, and rainfall amounts.
-The most expensive weather stations that you can buy support sensors for exotic measurements such as solar radiation, leaf wetness, and soil moisture/temperature.
-If you already own a Personal Weather Station that you want to use, your decision is much simpler as you will simply use the information that it provides.
-Sometimes you can add information from multiple weather stations, as is the case with 433.92 MHz ISM band wireless devices that are supported by rtl_433 (https://github.com/merbanan/rtl_433).

-One way to decide what measurements are desired is to investigate the different options for displaying weather data for yourself or other users.
-For example, the Kenwood D710 will display these measurements on its weather display screen: rainfall, temperature, wind direction, wind speed, barometric pressure, and relative humidity.
-The default WeeWX and Wunderground show even more items...

-Most Personal Weather Stations (PWS) will be interfaced to the Raspberry Pi 3 with either a serial interface, a USB interface, or by a RTL-SDR dongle.
-More interfacing options are available using the WeeWx Drivers.
-The WeeWx Hardware Guide shows weather stations that can be connected via serial or USB interface.
-Wireless 433.92 MHz Personal Weather Stations that can be decoded by using the RTL-SDR dongle are shown on the rtl_433 GitHub page.

 (http://www.weewx.com/docs/hardware.htm)
 (https://github.com/merbanan/rtl_433)